facebook/sapling/contrib/python-zstandard/README.rst

 the decompressor by calling ``write(data)`` and decompressed output is written to the output object by calling its ``write(data)`` method.

+Calls to ``write()`` will return the number of bytes written to the output object.
+Not all inputs will result in bytes being written, so return values of ``0`` are possible.

 The size of chunks being ``write()`` to the destination can be specified::

     dctx = zstd.ZstdDecompressor()